 Preregistered Main Research

 In order to address the limitations of the pilot study, we used a mixed design: participants had to think about an event, they were asked to imagine telling this event to a group of friends, and sharing it on social media (Facebook vs. Instagram vs. Twitter/X).
-The dependent variables will be the texts’ valence and use of emoji.
+The dependent variables were be the texts’ valence and use of emoji.

 Hypotheses and Research Question

-The main research will therefore aims to address the following problem: how does the positivity bias manifest on social media, and does it vary depending on the type of social media platform?
+The main research focused on understanding how the positivity bias manifests on social media and whether it varies depending on the type of platform.

 The literature suggests the existence of a positivity bias on social media (Reinecke & Trepte, 2014), which was also observed in the pilot study.
 We can therefore expect the valence of the written texts for the three social media to be more positive than the valence of the written text as if they were telling the event to a group of friends: